fabric/fabric/sites/docs/upgrading.rst

     Please review the information below, including the :ref:`upgrade-specifics` section which contains a very detailed list, before filing bug reports!

-    Also see :ref:`the roadmap <roadmap>` for some notes about which pending functionality is likely to get implemented first.
+    Also see :ref:`the roadmap <roadmap>` for additional notes about release versioning.

 Why upgrade?
 ============